WINKgroup/winkit-cli-angular/resources/templates/project_template/README.md

 ```

 NOTE: if you are using Strapi remember to also create the model on the server-side (ex. using the Strapi dashboard).
-<br>If you are using Firestore you don't have to do anything because everything will be managed by Winkular.
+<br>If you are using Firestore you don't have to do anything because everything will be managed by Winkit.

-### winkular create:list|cl \<modelName\>
+### winkit create:list|cl \<modelName\>
 Generates a new list component for given model, implements its routing and adds the link to the navbar, so the list is ready to be displayed, including pagination and filtering.

 Let's explain with an example:
 ```
-winkular create:list Foo
+winkit create:list Foo
 ```
 This command will generate:
 ##### 1. src/app/pages/platform/foo-list/